 Many workplace injuries can have lasting consequences, but few are as life-changing as a traumatic brain injury.
 Some conditions may require care for the rest of your life.
 We understand that families often depend on the income of an injured worker, and a severe injury may prevent you from working or caring for loved ones.
-That’s why we’re dedicated to winning the benefits and compensation you deserve.
+That’s why our brain injury attorneys are dedicated to winning the L&I benefits and compensation you deserve.
 Our practice was founded on a commitment to workers’ rights, and we’re proud of our record protecting the injured and disabled.

 A blow to the head should not be ignored just because it seems relatively minor at the time.
-Even a mere “bump” on the head can escalate into a life-threatening brain injury or consequences decades down the road without proper medical evaluation and treatment.
+Even a mere bump on the head can escalate into a life-threatening brain injury or other consequences decades down the road without proper medical evaluation and treatment.

-Unfortunately, insurance companies are primarily looking to save money for the party involved in your injury.
+Unfortunately, insurance companies are primarily looking to save money for the party or parties involved in your injury.
 Because of the high costs of these cases, they often refuse to acknowledge the unique character of traumatic brain injuries.
 Providing comprehensive, long-term, high-quality care can mean hundreds of thousands—or millions—of dollars, and insurers will aggressively fight to minimize costs on their end.

-So we understand that the stakes couldn’t be higher.
 Brain injuries have lifelong consequences, and we never lose sight of this long perspective when preparing your case.
-Our legal team will carefully analyze your medical records and work with our network of top medical specialists to maximize your compensation and care.
+Our brain injury attorneys will carefully analyze your medical records and work with our network of top medical specialists to maximize your compensation and care.
 We have assembled the best team of outside experts in Washington State, including accident reconstructionists, physicians, and economic loss experts.
 Let us put our winning record and considerable resources to work for you.

 Brain injuries can be dangerous precisely because they often go unnoticed for some time.
 It’s important to understand the symptoms and get medical attention immediately if you have sustained a head injury.
 Here are some symptoms to look for: